coachtinho/coachtinho/README.md

 # 💫 About Me:
-My name is João Coutinho, I'm a Cyber-Security Major currently working as a Cloud Security Engineer at NOS Comunicações.
+My name is João Coutinho, I'm a Cyber-Security Major currently working as a Cloud Security Engineer at Ten Twenty One.

 ## 🌐 Socials: